rueetschli/wetter-bot/README.md

 ## Description

-The script fetches weather data from **MeteoSwiss** and **Open-Meteo**, processes it, and generates a message that is sent to Luca via the **Twilio WhatsApp API**.
+The script fetches weather data from **MeteoSwiss** and **Open-Meteo**, processes it, and generates a message that is sent via the **Twilio WhatsApp API**.
 The message includes an overview of the weather at specific times of the day and provides clothing tips based on the perceived temperature, which considers wind, solar radiation, and humidity.

 ## Features